Scaramir/maxlight/README.md

 The project got compiled by Visual Studios' "Release Mode"  with winSDK and only works on Windows 8.1 and higher on x64. \
 'lumos_maxima.cpp' is the Arduino code and got compiled to the arduino by the Arduino-IDE, using it's old compiler (for CH340) \
 ..nothing fancy..
+Just ask me for a license and i will add one. \

 More features will come soon. \